AQUASINE/podium/README.md

 ## Features

 - Create ruleset pipelines that will rank your chatters based on their activity in chat.
-- Find the best messages and the most active chatters
+- Find the best messages and best users based on whatever criteria you want.

 ## TODO
+- [ ] Add items to todo list

 ## Quick Setup